 Although the study adapted validated measurement scales, reliability and validity tests were done to assure that the instruments can yield the same results and measure what was purposed to be measured (Cooper and Schindler, 2014) in the context of medium enterprises in Kenya.
 Cronbach's alpha coefficients and composite reliability were computed to determine instrument reliability while the average variance extracted and the Fornell-Larcker criterion which weighs the square root of the average variance extracted values against the latent variable correlations were used to determine convergent and discriminant validity, respectively (Hair et al., 2021).
 Principal component analysis with the oblique rotation method (PROMAX) was performed to determine sampling adequacy and factor loadings about entrepreneurial orientation and BMI.
-The analysis confirmed sampling adequacy as attested by the Kaiser-Meyer-Olkin measure of sampling adequacy value of 0.896 and 0.747 for BMI and entrepreneurial orientation, respectively, and a significant Bartlett's test of Sphericity Chisquare for both constructs.
+The analysis confirmed sampling adequacy as attested by the Kaiser-Meyer-Olkin measure of sampling adequacy value of 0.896 and 0.747 for BMI and entrepreneurial orientation, respectively, and a significant Bartlett's test of Sphericity Chi-square for both constructs as shown in Table 1 below.
 According to Williams et al. (2012), a Kaiser-Meyer-Olkin value of 0.5 and above is a testament to sampling adequacy.
-To determine the factor loadings, three factors for entrepreneurial orientation and ten factors for BMI were requested based on existing literature.
-The results of the principal component analysis confirmed three factors for entrepreneurial orientation (Covin & Slevin, 1989) and ten factors for BMI (Clauss, 2017, Clauss et al., 2019).